dw-innovation/disinfo-demasked/README.md

 underlying narrative.

 ### Before executing the script
-Before being able to recreate the experiments, please request the require datasets via this [contact form](https://www.disinfo-demasked.com/#contact).
+To access the datasets, kindly submit a request on the disinfo-demasked website [contact form](https://www.disinfo-demasked.com/#contact).
 The files are in a ZIP archive labelled *"DD-dataset-for-github-repo.zip"*.

 Add the two database files into the folder "data".
 The file names should be: